 Tesla are well known for no negotiation, you simply go on-line, find the car you want and you click buy.
 While that is true in general, Tesla do discount cars at different times of the year.
 The best time for discounts is usually in the last month of any quarter (March, June, September and December) as Tesla report sales quarterly and therefore like to reduce any inventory they hold at that point.
-Consequently, if there is excess stock of a particular colour or model they might selectively reduce the price by a couple of thousand, although this is more typically achieved by adding FSD option and discounting that.
-If you were going to purchase FSD anyway then this is a good way to save money.
+Consequently, if there is excess stock of a particular colour or model they might selectively reduce the price by a couple of thousand.
+We saw this in a fairly wide spread way at the end of 2022 with in excess of $4000 being offered off a number models.
+Sometime they ass the FSD option and discount the cost of that, which is fine if you want to buy FSD, but not if you don't as FSD has very little value on the resale market.
 Certain models like the MS and MX tend to have bigger discounts, but they are also a more expensive car.
 To see these discounts you need to look at Inventory cars and we would advise everyone to avoid custom orders in general as the lead times can be excessive.

 Occasionally we stumble across hidden inventory at Tesla.
 These cars are not easily found anywhere except on tesla-info and can offer exceptional value, we provide a link through to the Tesla website and the individual cars detail page allowing the car to be purchased.
 Even if Tesla decide they can not sell that particular car, we are told that Tesla often offer a similar deal on a different car.

 To see all of Tesla's inventory, any discounts that are available, and how the prices compare to the 3rd party used market, check out our Tesla cars for sale listings.

 Our advice is never order a custom build car without doing a little homework and checking the new inventory, especially if you are prepared to be a little flexible on specification.